EchoSystem is a presentation capture and playback service that incorporates both visual and audio content of classes and presentations.

 To ensure successful capture of your Echo recording:

-- The recording of the lecture begins automatically at the start time specified on your booking form and runs for the full duration you have designated.
+- The recording of the class begins automatically at the start time specified on your booking form and runs for the full duration you have designated.

 - Make sure the mute mic is turned OFF .